 A year travelling for culinary research deepened my understanding and love of Turkish, Italian, Spanish, Romanian, Moroccan and Senegalese cuisines, among others.
 You can read more about these culinary adventures here, and find lots of recipes too.
 Food’s place in history, geography, language, culture and society fascinates me; nutritional analysis and calorie-counting aren’t my thing.

-My cooking classes include Moroccan and Turkish feasts, French classics, preserving workshops, seasonal vegetarian cooking, knife skills, bread and pasta making, seafood and more.
+My cooking classes include Moroccan and Turkish feasts, French classics, New Nordic cuisine, preserving workshops, seasonal vegetarian cooking, knife skills, bread, pastry, pasta, seafood and more.
 They are always small and hands-on, ending in a convivial meal around the kitchen table.
 Since early 2010 I have also been running a monthly supperclub called the Secret Kitchen, which seats 20 people at communal tables.

 Why the 'culinary anthropologist'?